NatDave/natdave.github.io/_portfolio/tsp-on-mbta-route-39.md

 excerpt: "On Route 39, the MBTA’s fourth-busiest bus route, buses experience an average delay of 43 s at the Perkins and Bynner Street intersections along South Huntington Ave.
 While simply implementing Green Extension, a Transit Signal Priority (TSP) tactic, alone provides limited bus delay reduction, combining it with a TSP-friendly signal control logic and a TSP-friendly intersection layout cuts the delay down to just 5 s.
 This strategy also reduces pedestrian wait times by more than 60%, without sacrificing bike lanes or parking.
 Microscopic traffic simulations using PTV Vissim reveal that this smart approach does not even increase auto delay.<br/><img src='/images/tsp_poster.jpg'>"
 collection: portfolio
 ---

-Read the full post here.
+You can read the full post [here]([https://coe.northeastern.edu/news/a-reflection-on-the-sustainable-transportation-dialogue-of-civilizations-course-in-holland/](https://peterfurth.sites.northeastern.edu/2024/06/04/bus-friendly-traffic-signals-can-reduce-bus-delay-by-90-on-south-huntington-avenue/).